puppetlabs/puppetdb/documentation/connect_puppet_master.markdown

 Use your system's service tools to restart the Puppet master service.
 For open source Puppet users, the command to do this will vary, depending on the frontend web server being used.

 > Your Puppet master is now using PuppetDB to store and retrieve catalogs, facts, and exported resources.
-You can test your setup by triggering a Puppet agent run on an arbitrary node, then logging into your PuppetDB server and viewing the `/var/log/puppetlabs/puppetdb/puppetdb.log` file, which will include calls to the "replace facts" and "replace catalog" commands:
+You can test your setup by triggering a Puppet agent run on an arbitrary node, then logging into your PuppetDB server and viewing the `/var/log/puppetlabs/puppetdb/puppetdb.log` file, which will include calls to the "replace facts", "replace catalog", and "store report" commands:
 >
 >     2012-05-17 13:08:41,664 INFO  [command-proc-67] [puppetdb.command] [85beb105-5f4a-4257-a5ed-cdf0d07aa1a5] [replace facts] screech.example.com
 >     2012-05-17 13:08:45,993 INFO  [command-proc-67] [puppetdb.command] [3a910863-6b33-4717-95d2-39edf92c8610] [replace catalog] screech.example.com